einar-hjortdal/sessions/README.md

 - It is important to implement race condition mitigation strategies within the route handler, such as *optimistic locking with version number*.
+- Both `JsonWebTokenStore` and `RedisStoreJsonWebToken` use custom headers, this allows to store multiple sessions on one response.
+However, this introduces the need to handle CORS preflight requests.
+This can be done both within the application itself or by configuring your favorite reverse proxy.